Wednesday, December 26, 2018

 Stellar nucleosynthesis

-Many scientists now believe elements heavier than iron and nickel, especially very heavy elements like platinum, gold and heavier could only be generated in a neutron star.
+The creation of many elements including iron and copper are heavily dependent on Type Ia supernovas, a supernova of a white dwarf star which is part of a binary star system.
+Other elements are dependent on dying low-mass stars, which become red giants, then dissipate into planetary nebulas.
+Many scientists now believe very heavy elements like platinum, gold and heavier could only be generated in a neutron star.
 That a supernova collapse is not powerful enough to cause the r-process, and instead the intense gravity of a neutron star is able to do so.
 However, given the high gravity of a neutron star, the only way these elements could be released is by the collision of two neutron stars (a kilonova).
 This most likely occur in a binary neutron star formed for the collapse of a binary star system.
+The possibility of a single wandering neutron star colliding with a single nearby neutron star, given the average diameter of a neutron star is about 12 miles, seems an almost infinitesimal probability.
 However, neutron stars are the remnants of a core of a star that went supernova, so perhaps Dr. Defant consolidated these topics for the sake of time.

 How are heavy elements formed in neutron star collisions?

-Regardless, if the medium weight elements were generated in stars and release via supernovas, and there is no consensus on the supernova collapse creating heavier elements, we also needed nearby neutron stars and a collision between two neutron stars to give our solar system the elements from copper to uranium.
+Regardless, if the medium weight elements were generated in stars and release via supernovas, and there is no consensus on the supernova collapse creating heavier elements, we also needed nearby dying low-mass stars, a nearby white dwarf that was part of a binary star system, and a nearby binary neutron star systems that collided to give our solar system the elements from copper to uranium.
 We know a kilonova seeded our stellar nebula, because we have very heavy elements from silver to uranium in the Earth's crust.
 When you look at the abundance of elements in Earth's crust, while iron is plentiful, once you move above iron in atomic weight, the rest of these heavier elements make up less than one-half of one percent of the elements in the Earth's crust.

 Visualizing the Abundance of Elements in the Earth's Crust